Leg Licking in Dogs Explained: All the Reasons

 Allergies

-When humans experience common allergic reactions, we often begin to itch our eyes or sneeze.
+When humans experience common allergic reactions, we often develop itchy eyes or sneeze.
 For dogs, they resort to licking and scratching their front legs and paws.
-While dogs aren’t as susceptible to allergies as humans, they can still be affected by irritants and allergens due to the amount of time they spend outdoors.
-During all their running and frolicking, dogs can pick up certain allergens through the pores in their feet and lower legs.
-When this happens, they will begin to itch and lick at the spots where the allergens entered their system.
-This is fairly normal and not reason for much concern, but if it continues over an irregular period of time it may be wise to take your dog to see a veterinarian.
-A dog’s saliva is not ideal for healing wounds on their legs, and contact with the allergens over time can augment the issue rather than solve it.
+Dogs are highly prone to allergies (environmental, flea, and food allergies are among the most common health issues seen in vet practice).
+These allergies can be exacerbated by spending a large amount of time outdoors.
+During all their running and frolicking, dogs develop allergic skin reactions (atopic dermatitis) from contact with environmental triggers like pollen, grass, or dust mites.
+When this happens, they will begin to scratch and lick at the spots where the allergens made contact, which is often their legs and paws.
+This is fairly normal and not reason for much concern, but if it continues over an irregular period of time, it may be wise to take your dog to see a veterinarian.
+A dog’s saliva is not ideal for healing wounds on their legs and contact with the allergens over time can augment the issue rather than solve it.
 Generally, vets can provide dogs with an injection or oral supplement that will take care of the issue much faster than the natural healing process.

 Tending to an Injury

 Licking is a very comforting activity for dogs.
 If they have been injured through running, jumping, or other physical activity requiring their legs, they will most likely begin to lick themselves where they are experiencing pain.
-If you notice your dog licking its leg but not showing any other signs of pain, it is likely that they are just grooming itself.
-However, if the licking pervades for an excessive amount of time or it is limping and being more cautious physically, it could be possible that it has injured itself.
-If your dog is older and you are noticing this behavior, it is possible that the dog is suffering from arthritis.
-These issues can be remedied by a trip to the veterinarian to learn more about your dog’s injury and possible treatment options.
+If you notice your dog licking its leg but not showing any other signs of pain, it is likely just a grooming behavior.
+However, if the licking persists for an excessive amount of time or your pup is limping and being more cautious physically, it’s possible that an injury has occurred.
+Licking in older dogs can indicate joint pain, but it’s not a reliable standalone indicator of arthritis.
+Arthritis is usually diagnosed through clinical signs like stiffness, difficulty rising, reluctance to jump, and confirmed via X-ray.
+If your dog is licking chronically (especially if he’s older), it warrants a trip to the veterinarian.

 Parasites

-Parasites sound like something foreign and scary, but they can be very common in dogs.
-Similar to the way they pick up allergens, dogs can often pick up parasites through their feet, often after wading through water or muddy areas.
-They can also host parasites in the form of fleas and ticks, which latch onto the dog’s skin externally and cause irritation and discomfort.
+Just the word “parasite” sounds foreign and scary, but they can be very common in dogs.
+Similar to the way they pick up allergens, dogs can often pick up parasites.
+External parasites like fleas and ticks typically attach anywhere on the dog’s body, causing irritation and discomfort.
+Internal parasites, like worms and giardia, are ingested.
 If your dog is licking itself due to a parasitic infection, it is generally hard to treat with at-home remedies or solutions.
-The best course of action is to visit your local veterinarian and seek prescription and over-the-counter medication to help your dog feel its best again.
+The best course of action is to visit your vet and seek prescription and over-the-counter medication to help your dog feel her best again.

 Dermatitis

 Dermatitis refers to a type of skin inflammation typically located on a dog’s feet.
 Common symptoms include itching, red skin, hair loss, and of course excessive licking.
-This usually occurs on the dog’s feet, but can also spread up to their legs and be the reason for why your dog is constantly licking.
+This usually occurs on the dog’s feet but can also spread up to their legs and be a cause for constantly licking.
 If there are certain chemicals or irritants in the grass that your dog usually plays in, dermatitis can easily develop in their feet and lower legs.
-Sometimes, it may be as simple as the type of grass your dog is playing in, or if they are running through certain irritating weeds and vegetation.
-It can also arise from food sensitivities and allergies, but these causes are more rare.
-Dermatitis is easily preventable by washing off your dog’s feet with a bowl of warm water after it comes inside from playing.
+Sometimes, it is due to the type of grass or weeds your dog is playing in.
+It can also arise from food sensitivities and allergies, but these causes are rarer.
+Washing can help reduce contact irritants like pollen, but dermatitis often has genetic, immune, or allergy-driven causes that can’t be prevented by simple washing alone.
 If the dermatitis has already developed, it can be treated through medicated baths or prescription medication, but you should speak with your veterinarian before pursuing these approaches.

 Anxiety